The-Marcy-Lab-School/se-unit-5/lesson-2-events/README.md

 ## Essential Questions
 * What is the event loop?
 Why is it important?
-* Describe the difference between
+* Describe the difference between blocking and non-blocking code.
+Why is this important when programming for the browser?
++ What are some of the different types of events we might want to respond to when working with code?
++ How might we apply object-oriented principles and best-practices to programming for the browser?

 ## Learning Assignments
 * **Video:**[What the Heck is The Event Loop Anyway? - Talk by Phillip Roberts](https://www.youtube.com/watch?v=8aGhZQkoFbQ)